Skip to main content

 Fred DeAngelis

 You can schedule a Zoom meeting with me through Beaver Hub.
 Physics majors should find me on their Success Team.
-Others can use the Temporary Connection link in my Beaver Hub profile (see these instructions.)
+Others can use this Temporary Connection link.
+It should take you to my profile in Beaver Hub.
+Click “Add Temporary Connection," and then “Schedule Appointment.”
+You can also refer to these instructions.

 Course registration

-All variations from the required departmental curricula must be approved by the head advisor.
+Your advisor must approve all variations from the required departmental curricula.
 College or university requirements can be changed only through academic petitions to the College of Science or the Registrar's Office respectively.

 Newly accepted to physics?

-Before starting classes at Oregon State you will have to attend a START session.
-During that session you will meet with an advisor to discuss your program for the next term.
+Before starting classes at Oregon State you will have to participate in New Student Onboarding.
+During these sessions you will meet with an advisor to discuss your program for the next term.
 The most important issue to resolve is the mathematics course appropriate for you to begin at OSU.
-Not all information might be available to the advisor, so please bring copies of AP exam results and similar data to the START session.
-Feel free to contact the head advisor ahead of time with all questions you might have (phys-advising@science.oregonstate.edu).
+Not all information might be available to the advisor, so having AP exam results and transfer course lists at your advising session may be helpful.
+Feel free to contact the head advisor ahead of time with all questions you might have at ([email protected]).